ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fahrplan/README.md

 | From                        | Numeric ID of start station oder start stop
 | From (Custom name)          | Custom name for start station oder start stop, used in HTML- and delay notification output
 | Departures                  | Number of departures to receive
+| Vehicle                     | Selection of vehicle, e.g. Bus, S-Bahn, etc. Per default all vehicles are selected

 ## Changelog